dependabot/dependabot-core/pub/README.md

 Each Flutter release comes with a matching Dart release.

-The helpers/bin/infer_sdk_versions.dart script will parse the root pubspec, and try to determine the right release based on the sdk constraints and the list of available releases:
+The helpers/bin/infer_sdk_versions.dart script will parse the root pubspec, and try to determine the right release based on the SDK constraints and the list of available releases:

 * The latest stable release that matches the SDK constraints will be chosen